ferrance/dizave42/readme.md

 creates an obvious limitation: each line is only five characters.
 On the other hand, there are many more lines to work with.

-At the top, it displays what layer is active.
-This is particularly important since the default layer can be either QWERTY or COLEMAK.
-The other available layers are the navigation layer and the numbers layer.
+The first line shows what layer is active--usually colemak.
+The other available layers are navigation, numbers, function, and law.

-The dizave58 uses home row mods in the GACS configuration (for windows) or CAGS (for mac).
+The dizave42 uses home row mods in the GACS configuration (for windows) or CAGS (for mac).
 The display will show either a windows or mac symbol to indicate which mode the keyboard is in.
-This will also (eventually) also indicate which unicode mode is current, windows or mac.

 The display also shows the home row mods as either CAGS or GACS.
 When a modifier is pressed, that modifier is highlighted in the display.